ArpitArya303/Galaxy-CNN/README.md

 - **Early stopping** and **learning rate scheduler** were employed to prevent overfitting.
 - **Class imbalance** was handled by computing class weights based on sample counts.
 - **Data Augmentation:** Applied horizontal flips, vertical flips, and random rotations to improve generalization.

-## Future Work

-- Implement model evaluation metrics like confusion matrix, precision, recall, F1-score.
-- Try transfer learning with pre-trained networks like ResNet or EfficientNet for improved performance.
-- Fine-tune hyperparameters (learning rate, batch size) using cross-validation.

-## License

-This project is licensed under the MIT License.